TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 116/Psalms 116.1.md

 ---

-I love Jehovah, because he heareth My voice and my supplications.
+I love Yahweh, because he listens to my voice, and my cries for mercy.